 Money laundering and other types of financial crime are rapidly growing problems that threaten the stability of the global economy.
 In fact, according to the United Nations, money laundering accounts for 2-5% of global GDP (around US$800 billion to US$2 trillion).

 Regulations have long been in place to help prevent money laundering activities.
 These began with rules from the Financial Action Task Force (FATF) in the 1990s and have evolved and been adopted by many countries since then.
 As an EU member, Germany follows the European Parliament’s Anti-Money Laundering Directives (AMLD), which are implemented in German law through the German Anti-Money Laundering Act, known as Geldwäschegesetz (GWG).

-Oversight and regulation in Europe are handled at a country level.
+Oversight and regulation in Europe are handled at a country level, but there does tend to be a standard KYC practice.
+Check out our ‘3 KYC components every financial institution must follow’ blog to learn more.
 Read our blog to discover more about how KYC technology is being used to clean up the UK’s financial services sector.
 In Germany, BaFin is the regulatory body overseeing and enforcing financial institutions’ compliance with AML and KYC regulations.

 Although AML and KYC compliance is a legal obligation, there are other important reasons why banks should adhere to compliance rules.
 Adhering to regulations helps protect banks and fintechs, and their customers from harm, and is likely to enhance the reputation and trustworthiness of the company in the process.

 What is BaFin and the Geldwäschegesetz?